blitzrk/resume/index.md

 February 2016 - Present

+* Led training sessions on git and development flows with git
-* Designed, developed, and implemented tools to mass deploy Red Hat 7
+* Orchestrated mass deployment of Red Hat 7
 * Created custom git server and authentication layer from scratch to transition from SVN
-* Automated migration from wiki to Sharepoint with Python scripts
+* Automated migration from wiki to Sharepoint with Python and Bash scripts
-* Security+ certified

 ### Co-founder/Lead Developer (Paraphin, Inc.)